LV255/Korean_flashcards/README.md

-## Project Name: Korean flashcards
+## Project Name: Korean Flashcards
 You can choose to study Korean numbers, dates and key phrases and then choose to view English or Korean first.

 ## Motivation